FerretDB/FerretDB/website/docs/security/authentication.md

 ## PostgreSQL backend authentication

-PostgreSQL backend connects by the provided username and password from the FerretDB's connection string or the MongoDB URI.
+A client connects to the PostgreSQL backend by the provided username and password from the FerretDB's connection string or the MongoDB URI.
 Only the `PLAIN` mechanism is supported for the backend authentication.

 When starting FerretDB, the default username and password can be specified in FerretDB's connection string,